Payment Hub

 • Some payment processors charge a small fee for same-day ACH processing.
 A wire transfer often charges a higher rate, and they’ll charge both sides of the transaction.

-• EFT payments (EFT is a type of Electronic Funds Transfer) and ACH transactions are both acceptable.
-They're both used to describe the same payment method.
+• An EFT payments (EFT is a type of Electronic Funds Transfer) and an ACH transfer/transaction are both acceptable.
+They're both used to describe the same method of payment in the ACH system.

 ACH Payments (also called EFT)